live-codes/preview-in-livecodes/README.md

 ![screenshot for this action](./screenshot.png)

+## Demo

+See it in action in the [RacingBars repo](https://github.com/hatemhosny/racing-bars/pull/184#issuecomment-2323477057).

-PLease check the [example repo](https://github.com/hatemhosny/preview-in-livecodes-demo) for a working demo.
+Check the [example repo](https://github.com/hatemhosny/preview-in-livecodes-demo) for a basic working demo.

 ## Inputs